bootchk/GimpFu-v3/readme.txt

 Then you can hack at the .py files in your clone and rerun the last commmand.
 It will take a minute or so to restart (not ideal, probably there is a better way.)

+Vagga leaves versioned containers which will fill your disk drive.
+Occasionally you will need to:
+>vagga _clean --unused

+To start from scratch (rebuilding your container from nothing):
+>rm -Rf .vagga
+Dragging it to the trash doesn't help free up space.

 Before you begin creating a dev environment, clone the Gimp reposistory into /gimp in the project directory.